-- Identify and evaluate the situation. - Initiate appropriate Emergency Response Protocol - Call 911. - Notify building administration and building security - Contact the District's Superintendent's Office and Chief Emergency Officer. - Grab FOOTBALL and portable cell phones and radios. - Check that all students and staff are accounted for. - Notify parents. - Set up a command post. - Wait for emergency services.
-Notify and advise of the situation and follow their instruction. - Utilize School Messenger
+- Identify and evaluate the situation. - Initiate appropriate Emergency Response Protocol - Call 911 - Notify building administration and building security - Contact the District's Superintendent's Office and Chief Emergency Officer. - Grab "FOOTBALL" and portable cell phones and radios. - Check that all students and staff are accounted for. - Notify parents when approved by District's Superintendent's Office and Chief Emergency Officer.
+In conjunction with Law Enforcement operations. - Set up a command post. - Wait for emergency services.
+Notify and advise of the situation and follow their instruction. - Utilize the district's mass communication system when appropriate.